Envío gratuito en pedidos superiores a 100 dólares.

 Environmental Impact

-Eco-friendly nappies help reduce the environmental harm caused by disposable diapers.
-Disposable nappies create tons of landfill waste every year.
-Reusable nappies and biodegradable nappies offer a greener solution.
-Using cloth diapers supports zero-waste parenting and reduces pollution.
+Eco-friendly nappies help cut down on the environmental harm caused by disposable diapers.
+Disposables create a lot of landfill waste each year.
+Reusable and biodegradable nappies are greener options.
+Using cloth diapers supports zero-waste parenting and helps reduce pollution.

-Here are key environmental benefits of reusable nappies:
+Here are the key environmental benefits of reusable nappies:

-• Less landfill waste: Cloth diapers are washed and reused, not thrown away.
+• Less landfill waste: Cloth diapers are washed and reused rather than thrown away.

 • Lower resource use: Fewer trees and chemicals are used compared to disposables.